How long does a car battery last?

 waste of time

-How much does it cost to change the battery
+How much does it cost to change a car battery (real prices)

 Indicative: